 - Ability to communicate well in writing

-The leaders in information assurance have different goals.
-That is the purpose of the outcome statement STI students prepare as part of their admission package.
-We invest a lot of time and money in each accepted student and we want to be sure that your goal is worthy of the investment.
-Some leadership roles in security are similar to other disciplines, others are unique.
+Leaders in information assurance often have different goals.
+Some leadership roles in information security are similar to other disciplines, others are unique.
 A few examples of security leadership roles are listed below:

 - Manager, team leader or project manager